Earl Weaver: Baltimore Orioles

+1969-1971

 In 1969, the Orioles were defeated in the World Series in five games by the New York Mets team known as the Miracle Mets.
 He was ejected in Game 4 of that series by umpire Shag Crawford for arguing balls and strikes.
 In 1970, the Orioles won the World Series by defeating the Cincinnati Reds (The "Big Red Machine") in five games.
-In 1971, the Orioles lost the World Series in seven games to the Pittsburgh Pirates.
-Pirates pitcher Steve Blass pitched a complete game and gave up four hits in the deciding seventh game, allowing the Orioles to score only one run.
+In 1971, the Orioles had four twenty-game winners, swept the Oakland Athletics in the playoffs, but lost the World Series in seven games to the Pittsburgh Pirates.
+Pirates pitcher Steve Blass pitched a complete game and gave up four hits in the deciding seventh game, allowing the Orioles to score only one run in a 2–1 loss.
+The key to the Pirates World Series victory, however, was the relief pitching performance of rookie Bruce Kison in game 4, that Weaver said turned the series around.
+Ironically, Kison would become a pitching coach, scout, and trusted advisor in the Orioles organization for twenty years, and the team mourned his death.

+Blair house rebellion

+Before the 1972 season, the Orioles traded 36-year old team leader Frank Robinson, though they added rising stars Don Baylor and Bobby Grich.
+They went from four twenty game winners to only one 20 game winner (Jim Palmer), and missed the playoffs for the first time since Weaver became a full-time manager.
+The Orioles returned to the playoffs in 1973, losing to the Oakland Athletics in the American League Championship Series, 3–2.

 Weaver loved scoring with three-run home runs, "a great plan if you have Boog Powells and Frank Robinsons and Brooks Robinsons," according to Palmer.
-The 1974 Orioles were not hitting as many home runs, yet Weaver insisted on continuing to use the strategy.
-With the team eight games behind the Red Sox in late August, the Orioles held a secret player's-only meeting at Paul Blair's house.
+The 1974 team still had Powell and Brooks Robinson, but they hit only 19 home runs between them that year; and the team hit only 116 total home runs, with no player reaching even 20 home runs.
+The Orioles weakest home runs years were 1972–74, during Weaver's initial reign.
+Yet Weaver insisted on continuing to use the strategy.
+With the team eight games behind the Red Sox in late August, the Orioles held a secret player's-only meeting at gold glove center fielder Paul Blair's house.

 Their new strategy, according to Palmer, was "Squeeze every hit and every base and every run you can out of every play."
 To accomplish this goal, the players came up with secret signs they would use in games.
 The new strategy worked, as Baltimore overcame the deficit to clinch the division at the end of the year.
 According to Brooks Robinson, "It took Earl about three or four games to finally figure out what the heck we were doing in that situation, and I think he ended up saying, 'Well, you'd better be right.'...It worked out well.
 And Earl loved us all, anyway."

+The Orioles turned the season around, finishing first in the American League east; but losing to the A's again in the ALCS.